Old Pro Productions

 Continuously inspired by their peers, Sly recently completed their first album INDEPENDENT MEANS, which is dedicated to sex workers everywhere.
-Sly is honored to be supporting the coordination of national arts projects on behalf of #OldProProject.
+Sly is presently honored to bring sex worker history to life via their role as national coordinator for the #OldProProject.

 Learn more at savannahsly.com.